randlab/geone/README.md

    - pyvista

 **Important note**:
 The package 'geone' includes a *deesse wrapper*, i.e. an *interface* to directly launch deesse within python.
-Whereas this wrapper is provided as an open source software (under MIT license), the deesse software itself is patent-protected by the University of Neuchâtel.
+Whereas this wrapper is provided as an open source software, the deesse software itself is patent-protected by the University of Neuchâtel.
 Free licenses for deesse are provided on request, for non-commercial academic research and education only.

 Note also that the deesse wrapper is built for python3.6 / python3.7 / python3.8.